 March is Women’s History Month, and Coastal Carolina University’s history is rich with strong and impactful women who have helped build this University from the ground up.
-To recognize and honor their contributions to this institution, region and state, we will highlight some of these women throughout the month of March.
+To recognize and honor their contributions to this institution, region and state, we will highlight some of these women throughout the month of March!

 First women's group

 The first women’s group on campus was the Anchor Club, started in 1957.
-Recent groups include:

 First CCU Olympian

+In 2008, Amber Campbell became the CCU's first Olympian, competing in the hammer throw.
 She has since competed in the 2012 and 2016 Games.
 Her highest finish was sixth in 2016.

-CCU Women's Sports Highlights:
+CCU Women's Sports

 - Women’s basketball at CCU began in 1973.

 - Women’s beach volleyball was added in 2016.

 - Women’s cross country has made nine appearances at the NCAA championship and has 13 Big South Conference championships.